|Tel||+44 (0)1865 271108|

 Currently, I am evaluating the impact of a conceptual framework to measure and monitor safety in healthcare.
 This framework is being tested by a number of NHS trusts in England and Scotland in an improvement programme funded by The Health Foundation.

-I also collaborate on two clinical research studies: the Mindlock Project at the Oxford Mindfulness Centre, a project investigating the psychological mechanisms that underlie persistent risk of deliberate self-harm, and The Oxford Grief Study, a large-scale study investigating factors that predict the development of prolonged grief.
+I also collaborate on two clinical research studies: the Mindlock Project at the Oxford Mindfulness Centre, a project investigating the psychological mechanisms that underlie persistent risk of suicidal relapse, and The Oxford Grief Study, a large-scale study investigating factors that predict the development of prolonged grief.

-I am also interested in the intersections of philosophy and healthcare, particularly mental health.
+I am also interested in the intersections of philosophy and healthcare, particularly mental healthcare.